awsdocs/amazon-s3-user-guide/doc_source/static-website-hosting.md

    }
    ```

-1. Update the `Resource` to include your bucket name\.
+1. Update the `Resource` to your bucket name\.

    In the preceding example bucket policy, *example\.com* is the bucket name\.
 To use this bucket policy with your own bucket, you must update this name to match your bucket name\.

-1. Choose **Save**\.
+1. Choose **Save changes**\.

-   A warning appears indicating that the bucket has public access\.
-In **Bucket Policy**, a **Public** label appears\.
+   A message appears indicating that the bucket policy has been successfully added\.

    If you see an error that says `Policy has invalid resource`, confirm that the bucket name in the bucket policy matches your bucket name\.
-For information about adding a bucket policy, see [How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)
+For information about adding a bucket policy, see [How do I add an S3 bucket policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)

-   If you get an **Error \- Access denied** warning and the **Bucket policy editor** does not allow you to save the bucket policy, check your account\-level and bucket\-level block public access settings to confirm that you allow public access to the bucket\.
+   If you get an error message and cannot save the bucket policy, check your account and bucket Block Public Access settings to confirm that you allow public access to the bucket\.

+After you edit S3 Block Public Access settings, you can add a bucket policy to grant public read access to your bucket\.
+When you grant public read access, anyone on the internet can access your bucket\.

+**Important**
+The following policy is an example only and allows full access to the contents of your bucket\.
+Before you proceed with this step, review [How can I secure the files in my Amazon S3 bucket?](https://aws.amazon.com/premiumsupport/knowledge-center/secure-s3-resources/) to ensure that you understand the best practices for securing the files in your S3 bucket and risks involved in granting public access\.

-## Step 4: Test your website endpoint<a name="test-your-website-endpoint"></a>
+## Step 4: Testing your website endpoint<a name="test-your-website-endpoint"></a>

-Once you configure your bucket as a static website and set permissions, you can access your website through an Amazon S3 website endpoint\.
-For more information, see [Website Endpoints](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteEndpoints.html) in the *Amazon Simple Storage Service Developer Guide*\.
+After you configure your bucket as a static website and set permissions, you can access your website through an Amazon S3 website endpoint\.
+For more information, see [Website endpoints](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteEndpoints.html) in the *Amazon Simple Storage Service Developer Guide*\.
 For a complete list of Amazon S3 website endpoints, see [Amazon S3 Website Endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html#s3_website_region_endpoints) in the *Amazon Web Services General Reference*\.

+1. Under **Buckets**, choose the name of your bucket\.

+1. Choose **Properties**\.

+1. At the bottom of the page, under **Static website hosting**, choose your **Bucket website endpoint**\.

+   Your index document opens in a separate browser window\.